|

 Recreation Association she planned and supervised the construction of a

 new community pool bathhouse and designed the new parking lot.
+She is an avid skier, plays

 tennis and golf, and follows folk music (served on the Board of